 PSPF – The Australian Government’s Protective Security Policy Framework

-Australian Government agencies need to be compliant with the mandatory requirements of the PSPF.
+Australian Government agencies need to be compliant with the PSPF.

 Your CEO needs to report to the portfolio minister at the end of each financial year.
 He or she signs off as to whether the agency meets the requirements of the PSPF.
 The report is also copied to the Auditor-General and the Secretary of the Attorney-General’s Department.
 If there are gaps, it is also made available to ACSC and ASIO.

-Many state and territory agencies and private sector organisations, like those that are a part of the DISP are also adopting the PSPF.
+Many state and territory agencies and private sector organisations, like those that are a part of the DISP are also adopting the PSPF or the Defence version (DSPF).
 If this is you, the reporting requirements will be different, but the work to become compliant is very similar.

 As agencies become more sophisticated, they will require similar standards of organisations that they are dependent on.
 Service providers for government will need to become PSPF aware to win contracts and tenders.

-We can help your agency work out what it needs to do to comply because we wrote the PSPF.
+We can help your agency work out what it needs to do to comply because our people developed the PSPF.

 Alex Webling was the Head of Protective Security in the Attorney-General’s Department and was responsible for bringing about this major change in the way that the Australian Government does security.
 He understands how the PSPF is meant to be implemented and can help your organisation undertake a pain free adoption!

 We’re here to help.
 Since 2012, we’ve been helping agencies including Australian Intelligence Community members to assess their compliance with the PSPF.
 Contact us, we’re always happy for a chat.

 Why did the government change?